 Dashon Burton, bass-baritone

 Ralph Vaughan Williams’ Dona Nobis Pacem uses the poetry of Walt Whitman, the Latin Mass, and the Bible to give heartfelt voice to the eternal human plea: “Grant us peace.”
 Introducing this powerful work—never before presented by Pacific Chorale—are a brand-new fanfare by Tarik O’Regan with text by Orange County poet Marcus Omari, a West Coast premiere by our longtime friend Frank Ticheli, Caroline Shaw’s playful exploration of the choir’s potential as an instrument combined with string orchestra in Music in Common Time, and Jake Runestad’s exuberant setting of Whitman’s “Proud Music of the Storm,” heartily evoking the spirit of adventure.
 Our thrilling season finale features the full Pacific Symphony, with American soprano Deanna Breiwick and Grammy Award winner Dashon Burton as guest soloists.
 Read the full press release here.

 |Dona Nobis Pacem||Ralph Vaughan Williams|

-Audience Advisory: All ticket holders must wear a mask AND provide proof of full vaccination against COVID-19 or a negative COVID-19 PCR test taken within 48 hours of the performance.
+Audience Advisory: All ticket holders must provide proof of full vaccination against COVID-19 or a negative COVID-19 test (PCR taken within 48 hours or antigen taken within 24 hours of the performance).
+Masks are strongly encouraged while indoors and required for entry if not fully vaccinated.
 Please click here for more details about our health and safety policies.

-Our thrilling season finale features Pacific Symphony, with Liv Redpath and Grammy Award winner Dashon Burton as our guest soloists in our first-ever presentation of Ralph Vaughan Williams' "Dona Nobis Pacem."
+Our thrilling season finale features Pacific Symphony, with Deanna Breiwick and Grammy Award winner Dashon Burton as our guest soloists in our first-ever presentation of Ralph Vaughan Williams' "Dona Nobis Pacem."